pyrocko/grond/docs/source/examples/satellite_insar_gnss/index.rst

     gf_stores
     └── crust2_ib_static/... # Green's function store

-It contains a Pyrocko Green's function store, named ``crust2_ib_static``, which has been created using the `Fomosto <https://pyrocko.org/docs/current/apps/fomosto/index.html>`_ tool of `Pyrocko <http://pyrocko.org/>`_ and the modelling code `PSGRN/PSCMP <https://pyrocko.org/docs/current/apps/fomosto/backends.html#the-psgrn-pscmp-backend>`_.
+It contains a Pyrocko Green's function store, named ``crust2_ib_static``, which has been created using the `Fomosto <https://pyrocko.org/docs/current/apps/fomosto/index.html>`_ tool of `Pyrocko <http://pyrocko.org/>`_ and the static modelling code `PSGRN/PSCMP <https://pyrocko.org/docs/current/apps/fomosto/backends.html#the-psgrn-pscmp-backend>`_.
 The Green's functions in this store have been calculated for a regional `CRUST2 <https://igppweb.ucsd.edu/~gabi/crust2.html>`_ earth model for source depths between 0 and 30 km in 500 m steps, and horizontal extent from 0 - 300 km in 500 m steps.

 InSAR and GNSS data download
 ----------------------------